multilogin-labs/stealth-cloudphone-farm/README.md

 - `offer` prints the approved Multilogin Cloud Phones discount path.
 - `doctor` validates config and infrastructure readiness.
 - `run` bootstraps the runtime and prepares workload modules.

+The `offer` command is intentionally dependency-light, so users can see the approved provisioning path before installing the full runtime.

 ---